coelhotv/ai-agent-squad/DOCS/project.md

 - **Graph Persistence (`checkpoints.sqlite`):** LangGraph's **`AsyncSqliteSaver`** (with `aiosqlite`) runs as the checkpointer.
 It records the detailed graph state in `checkpoints.sqlite` so the workflow can pause/resume without losing context, even while the backend remains fully async.
 - **Monitoring UI:** A `/tasks_dashboard` page shows every row in `tasks.db`, updating automatically so humans can audit the workflow at any time.
+- **Perplexity Research:** When `PERPLEXITY_API_KEY` is set, the Research agent calls the Perplexity `sonar-pro` model for structured findings (summary, opportunities, risks, references), falling back to DuckDuckGo if the API call fails.
+- **Product Agent:** Builds on the research to generate a concise PRD and user stories using the local Ollama model, each requiring HITL approval before handing off to UX.

 - **Logging:** The application uses Python's standard `logging` module to provide structured, timestamped output.
 This is crucial for debugging the asynchronous and multi-step workflows.